TerriaJS/terriajs/Documentation/GettingStarted/README.md

 `npm run build` simply runs `gulp`, so you can use that directly if you prefer.

-The full set of `gulp` tasks can be found here:
+The full set of `gulp` tasks can be found on the [Development Environment](../Contributors/Development-environment/#gulp-tasks) page.
-[../Contributors/Development-environment/#gulp-tasks]

 ### Keeping up with Updates